learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Castle in the  Sky.](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)**  Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.

+Making Things Happen with the Keyboard

+Making Things Happen with the Mouse

+Making Things Happen on Collision

 ## Printing Messages with Common Inputs
 Learn how to print messages to the console using three common forms of input (keyboard press, mouse click, and collision).
 Useful for debugging, and as a first step / foundation for most other scripts.

-**[Print Message on Keyboard Press.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you press a key on the keyboard.
+**[Print Message on Keyboard Press.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message in the debwhenever you press a key on the keyboard.

 **[Print Message on Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you click the mouse.